opencensus-integrations/ocredispy/README.rst

 Using it
 --------

 You can initialize exactly how you would for redis.Redis.
-In fact it is meant to be a drop replacement with just:
+In fact it is meant to be a drop replacement.

-- Changing the import statement from
+* Change the import statement from

 .. code-block:: pycon

     >>> import redis